Project case study

 A product manager needs to demonstrate a planning workflow.

-Without a tool, this data may be created manually, copied from old examples or built inconsistently across different demos.
+To make the demo credible, they need supporting resources such as drivers, tractor units, trailers, shifts and depot references.
+Without a tool, this data may be created manually, copied from old examples or built inconsistently across different demonstrations.

 With the Resource Generator, the same type of data can be generated more quickly and reviewed before use.